Police Misconduct

 David Woodman was a twenty-two-year-old man who was walking home from the Fenway Park area in June, 2008 after the Boston Celtics won the NBA championship.
 As David passed a group of police officers, he was arrested for carrying an open container of beer.
 Witnesses reported that police officers slammed David to the ground.
 David was held by the police until emergency medical technicians arrived.
 When the EMTs arrived, David was not breathing, he had no pulse, and his body was blue and cold.
 He suffered a cardiac arrhythmia and brain damage.
 David died at the hospital 11 days later.

-The firm negotiated a $3 million settlement without filing a lawsuit.
+We negotiated a $3 million settlement without filing a lawsuit.
 This settlement will help David’s family honor his life through the David Woodman Foundation.
 David’s family states, “David cared deeply about people who are poor, homeless or looked down on by society.
 The foundation started in his name will continue David’s work by providing empathy, compassion and support to people who are often ignored in this world.”

 FALSE ARREST